Posterior Cruciate Ligament (PCL) Reconstruction (Includes Implants & Hardware)

 - You will be asked not to eat or drink anything for six to twelve hours before the procedure, generally after midnight.

 - You may receive a sedative prior to the procedure to help you relax.
-Because the sedative may make you drowsy, you will need to arrange for some to drive you home.
+Because the sedative may make you drowsy, you will need to arrange for someone to drive you home.

 - You may meet with a physical therapist prior to your surgery to discuss rehabilitation.